fweiss/arduino-tdd/README.md

 Select the eSP8266/esp8266/2.3.0 platform.

-### Adafruit Bluefruit M0
+### Adafruit Bluefruit M0 and 32u2

 The URL is https://adafruit.github.io/arduino-board-index/package_adafruit_index.json

-The platform is Adafruit SAMD 1.0.19
+The platform for M0 is Adafruit SAMD 1.0.19

+The platform for 32u4 isAdafruit AVR Boards 1.4.9

 ## Debugging unit tests